Duder-onomy/simple-custom-attributes/README.md

 ## Semi Baked in Attributes

 Right now, we included the following into the library cause I use them all the time:
+They are in the repo, but you will need to call `addAttribute` on the instance to actually use them.

 #### line-clamp='model.linesToClamp'
 ```javascript